bikashdaga/blog/_posts/2020-04-17-prefect-databricks.md

 ---
 toc: true
 description: "Using Databricks & Prefect to automate your ETL tasks"
-categories: [prefect, databricks, etl, spark]
+categories: [Prefect, Databricks, ETL, Tutorial, Guide, Spark]
 comments: true
 image: images/prefect\_databricks/intro.jpg
 title: "Tutorial: Integrating Prefect & Databricks"
 ---

 Prefect is a workflow management system that enables you to easily take your data applications and add retries, logging, dynamic mapping, caching, failure notifications, scheduling and more — all with functional Python API.
-Prefect allows you to take your existing code, and with some small edits, transform it into a DAG (Directed Acyclic Graph) with dependencies already identified [1][1].
+Prefect allows you to take your existing code, and with some small edits, transform it into a DAG (Directed Acyclic Graph) with dependencies already identified [1].
 It simplifies the creation of ETL pipelines and dependencies and enables you to strictly focus on the application code instead of the pipeline code (looking at you Airflow).
 Prefect even enables you to create distributed pipelines to parallelize your data applications.

 Databricks at its core is a PaaS (Platform as a Service) around spark that delivers fully managed Spark clusters, interactive & collaborative notebooks (similar to Jupyter), a production pipeline scheduler and a platform for powering your Spark-based applications.
 They are integrated in both the Azure and AWS ecosystem to make working with big data simple.
 Databricks enables users to run their custom Spark applications on their managed Spark clusters.
 It even allows users to schedule their notebooks as Spark jobs.
 It has completely simplified big data development and the ETL process surrounding it.